IslamAhmd95/python-practice-projects/preparing-env.md

         This helps avoid conflicts between different projects with different dependencies.

 # -----------------------------
+# 3. Upgrade pip
+# -----------------------------
+`pip3 install --upgrade pip`

+## Why upgrade pip inside a new venv?
+    When you create a virtual environment (python3 -m venv .venv), the pip that comes with it is often outdated.

+        This means it might not support the latest package installation standards (like new wheels or dependency resolvers).

+        Some libraries may fail to install cleanly with an old pip.

+# -----------------------------
-# 3. Deactivate the Virtual Environment
+# 4. Deactivate the Virtual Environment
 # -----------------------------
 `deactivate`